RoniF-pixel/Python-Projects/Salifort-Motors/README.md

 ![downloadc7](https://github.com/user-attachments/assets/f3d14bfd-cefd-4d60-bbfd-83c49a276a85)

 ##  Repository: decision-capstone
-[File]((https://github.com/RoniF-pixel/Python-Projects/tree/main/Salifort-Motors)):  (includes code, data, and model artifacts)
+[File]((https://github.com/RoniF-pixel/Python-Projects/tree/main/Salifort-Motors)):  (includes code, data, paper-style report and model artifacts)

-This project demonstrates my end-to-end data science capabilities—from data cleaning and EDA to thoughtful feature engineering and model evaluation.
-It highlights my ability to recognize and address real-world challenges like data leakage and biased predictors while building models that support business decision-making.
+This project improved my data science capabilities from data cleaning and EDA to thoughtful feature engineering and model evaluation.
+It added to my abilities like recognizing and addressing real-world challenges like data leakage and biased predictors while building models that support business decision-making.

 **I hope you liked it!**